buley/personal/src/content/legacy.md

 **Core Truth:**
 Legacy isn't something I think about at the end of my life—it's something I build every single day.

----

-*A legacy is not what you leave behind, but what continues to build in your absence.
-True impact grows stronger, not weaker, with time.*